 If an intern is not present at, or does not complete a scheduled clinic shift due to illness or emergency, he/she is required to complete the Clinic Absence form and submit the form promptly upon his/her return.
 On-call shifts are available to interns who have missed clinic due to documented illness, emergency or statutory holidays.
-An on-call shift may be requested on the Absence form must be submitted for approval in the drop box in the Student Message Centre at least three weeks prior to the intended shift date.
-(Please note that this includes the last three weeks of the final clinical term.)
+An on-call shift may be requested on the absence form must be submitted for approval in the drop box in the RSNC Student Message Centre at least three weeks prior to the requested shift date (Please note that this includes the last three weeks of the final clinical term.).
+Students who are absence from more than six clinic shifts due to illness/emergency may be required to use planned absence days to make up missed shifts, rather than on-call shifts.
+Students who absent from clinic for greater that six shifts or for extended leave periods should contact the Associate Dean, Clinical Education to make specific arrangements.